 Katinka Matson does not photograph flowers–she scans them.
 I don’t know how she manages to not flatten them, or how she gets a black background, but they look almost three dimensional, and the colors are exceptionally vibrant.
-Besides the front page, check out the archived galleries on the artist’s bio page (which also has an explanation of her technique) and also these prints.
+Besides the front page, check out the artist’s bio page (which has an explanation of her technique) and also these prints.
 Truly amazing.
 Thanks to Doug Green for the tip.

 Now, the digging and dividing of perennials, the general autumn cleanup and the planting of spring bulbs are all an act of faith.
 One carries on before the altar of delayed gratification, until the ground freezes and you can’t do any more other than refill the bird feeder and gaze through the window, waiting for the snow. . . .
 Meanwhile, it helps to think of yourself as a pear tree or a tulip.
 You will blossom spectacularly in the spring, but only after the required period of chilling.